Democracy in Mexico: Liberal in-fighting and French invasion

 Santa Anna's ousting prompted the creation of a new constitution based on principles of radical liberalism.
-The Constitution of 1857 incorporated Juarez and Lerdo Law.
+The Constitution of 1857 incorporated the Juárez and Lerdo Laws.
 The simultaneous election of a conservative president and the selection of a liberal president of the supreme court and the liberals' push for strong reform laws triggered the Reform War.
 The war ended with a liberal victory, and elections were held in 1867 with Benito Juárez as president.
 While the nation continued to be sharply divided between conservative and liberal factions, the next nine years saw democratic elections for both the presidency and congress.

 The growth of democracy was truncated by France's successful invasion of Mexico in 1862.
 Conservatives crowned Maximilian Hapsburg as emperor of the country, marking the nation's return to monarchy.
 The army which had attempted to prevent the invasion, led by Benito Juárez, started to receive US aid at the end of the American Civil War in 1865.
 The same year, Napoleon III declared he would no longer aid Maximilian I and urged him to abdicate.
 Maximilian was taken prisoner by Juárez's army, along with conservative Generals Miguel Miramón and Tomás Mejía.
 All three were executed in June 1867, and Juárez was reinstated as president.

 Increase of executive power

-After Juarez's death, Sebastian Lerdo de Tejada was elected president.
-Tejada did not reinforce the existing democratic structure, instead successfully proposing a motion to transform the unicameral legislature into a bicameral system.
-By adding the Senate to the existing Chamber of Deputies, Tejada sought to increase the executive's influence over the Congress and push for the increased centralization of power.
-In conjunction with his anti-clerical policies, Tejada became highly unpopular.
+After Juarez's death, Sebastián Lerdo de Tejada was elected president.
+Lerdo de Tejada did not reinforce the existing democratic structure, instead successfully proposing a motion to transform the unicameral legislature into a bicameral system.
+By adding the Senate to the existing Chamber of Deputies, Lerdo de Tejada sought to increase the executive's influence over the Congress and push for the increased centralization of power.
+In conjunction with his anti-clerical policies, Lerdo de Tejada became highly unpopular.
 General Porfirio Díaz was thus able to rally the support of some of his fellow generals and successfully launch a revolt.

 Porfiriato: 1876-1911

 Though Porfirio Díaz's coup d'état brought stability to Mexico's politics and significant economic growth in a period known as the Porfirato, this stability did not equate to democracy.
-Porfirio's iron fist rule permitted little opposition to his regime, while his policies increased already-rampant inequality.
+Díaz's iron fist rule permitted little opposition to his regime, while his policies increased already-rampant inequality.
 Together, these two factors ultimately catalyzed the Revolution of 1910.

 First term

-During his first term, Diaz employed no mass repression, imprisonments or execution of his enemies, and allowed for national and local elections to be held.
-Nonetheless, though he had originally catapulted himself to public favor by advocating against the centralization promoted by Tejada, once in office he successfully passed an amendment which would allow an individual to run for re-election after a lapse.
-This allowed Diaz's friend General Manuel Gonzalez to take the presidency.
-Fredrich Katz argues that "Gonzalez distinguished himself by his corruption" allowing Diaz to easily win a second term.
+During his first term, Díaz employed no mass repression, imprisonments or execution of his enemies, and allowed for national and local elections to be held.
+Nonetheless, though he had originally catapulted himself to public favor by advocating against the centralization promoted by Lerdo de Tejada, once in office he successfully passed an amendment which would allow an individual to run for re-election after a lapse.
+This allowed Díaz's friend General Manuel González to take the presidency.
+Fredrich Katz argues that "González distinguished himself by his corruption" allowing Díaz to easily win a second term.